VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

     ~/rabbitmq_server/rabbitmq_server-3.7.7/sbin/rabbitmqctl -p test set_permissions test-admin ".*" ".*" ".*"
     ```

-13. Update the file config in the current directory((~/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/config) to have the correct hostname of the machine, the cert file paths, and rabbitmq ports (cert file paths and ports should match corresponding values set in step 10)
+13. Update the file config in the current directory((~/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/config) to have the correct hostname of the machine, the cert file paths, and rabbitmq ports (cert file paths and ports should match corresponding values set in step 10).
+The value of virtual_host and user should match the values provided in add_vhost and add_user commands in Step 12.

 14. Start RabbitMQ client program that publishes and subscribes to same topic '__pubsub__.test.hello.#'.
 You should start
 seeing the data being received.
     ```
     python rabbitmq_gevent_publisher.py
     ```